All further education courses are free if you are a UK resident and aged under 19 on the 31st August in the year you start your studies.

-- students from households on benefits or with a gross household income of £23,000 or less.
+- Students from families with a gross household income of £30,000 or less.

 - Income Support

 - The guarantee element of State Pension Credits